macGRID-SRN/kulturBOT/README.md

 **Version 3**

+This furthers the integration of the Pi with the backend, adding the remaining and less necessary functionality.
+This version also hopes to add some controlling options as well as safety features.

+- [ ] On board dedicated batteries for the Raspberry Pi.
+- [ ] Create an add-on to the existing docking station to charge the new on board batteries for the Pi.
+- [ ] Fully control the iRobot Create and view all the sensor data from the backend.
+- [ ] Control the robot with a controller, much like the Botlr.
+It might be cool to make another stand-alone application which can view live information about KulturBOT, maybe post this onto a website/webpage?
+- [ ] Emergency shutdown control system.
+Noticed that this is common practice, there should be a way to immediately cut power to KulturBOT from the wall/computer desk system.

+**Shopping List**

+- [ ] PS4 OR XboxOne Controller and any interfacing hardware (possibly bluetooth) required.
+- [ ] Lithium Batteries

+**Version 4**

 This is when things get more intense.
 Localization.
 Orientation.
 We've got to know it all.

 - [ ] Camera with Depth.
 We will use this to create a map of what is in front of KulturBOT.
 We will create maps of the environment and KulturBOT will use these to figure out where it is in the room.
-We also plan to
+- [ ] Ability to control and 'set loose' multiple KulturBOTs in the same environment.
+This should be interesting.
+- [ ] Fully replaced power/battery system.
+Hopefully entirely integrate them together.